RobotLocomotion/drake/drake/doc/docker.rst

 Building
 ========

-Clone Drake source code as described in :ref:`Getting Drake:<getting_drake>`.
+Clone the Drake source code as described in :ref:`Getting Drake:<getting_drake>`.

-The Dockerfile will copy the <drake-distro> directory into the Docker container.
+The the following build commands will copy the <drake-distro> directory into the Docker container where it may be built and run.
+(HERE)

 Nvidia
 ~~~~~~